 The simple answer is that it is impossible to fully protect yourself against this eventuality.
 However, you can, and should, work towards avoiding investigations by taking all the necessary steps that will allow you to minimise risk against allegations.
-Your fostering service should also help you implement useful strategies which will ensure that you keep you and your family as safe as possible.
+Your fostering service should also help you implement useful strategies that will ensure that you keep you and your family as safe as possible.
 In situations where there are physical signs of abuse such as bruises or other marks, it is important to consider how these might have been caused.
 Many children in foster care ‘self-harm’ and scratches or cuts to the wrists and forearms may be a sign of self-abuse.
-Bruises can be caused by falls or knocks, sports injuries and fights with other children.
+Bruises can be caused by falls or knocks, sports injuries, and fights with other children.
 Any cuts, scratches or bruises that are noticed on foster children should always be noted by foster carers, then entered into daily records and reported to the child’s social worker.

 In situations where there are physical signs of abuse such as bruises or other marks, it is important to consider how these might have been caused.
 Many children in foster care ‘self-harm’ and scratches or cuts to the wrists and forearms may be a sign of self-abuse.
-Bruises can be caused by falls or knocks, sports injuries and fights with other children.
+Bruises can be caused by falls or knocks, sports injuries, and fights with other children.
 Any cuts, scratches or bruises that are noticed on foster children should always be noted by foster carers, then entered into daily records and reported to the child’s social worker.

 A plan should be set-up from the start of the young person’s placement.
-The placement plan will begin with examining the background of the child who will be in your care.
+The placement plan will begin by examining the background of the child who will be in your care.
 This will answer questions such as:

 - What was the reason the child came into care?

 - Have they been physically or sexually abused in the past?

 - Do they have a history of making allegations aimed at their foster carers?

 - Do they self-harm?
 If so, how long for?
 Is this related to a previous allegation?